Static Memory Management

 }

-The compiler rejects this code because the variable t is used twice without the ! prefix.
+The compiler rejects this code because the variable t is used twice without being defined with the ! prefix.

-You can satisfy the compiler by renaming t to !t:
+You can satisfy the compiler by defining t as !t:

 }